kadena-community/spirekey/docs/KIP-0030/guides/capability-translations.md

-After your smart contract has the `translatable` and `meta` interfaces implemented, the wallet will have all the necessary information to display the capabilities in the user's preferred language.
-This includes dApps that make use of your smart contract that are not developed by you.
+After your smart contract has the `translatable` and `meta` interfaces implemented, the wallet will have all the necessary information to display the capabilities in the user's preferred language, given you have provided a translation for that language.
+This includes dApps that make use of your smart contract that are not developed by you or smart contract embedding your smart contract.

 #### Translation bundle registration